-Why COVID-19 needs corporate branding
+COVID-19 needs corporate branding

 They came up with a simple formula: The signs had to convey accurate health and safety recommendations, they had to be beautiful and positive (not scary), and they had to be easy to understand.
 The final product includes a range of curated sign packages for workplaces of different sizes, including spaces like corridors, break rooms, bathrooms, and shared space.
 They are visually simple, with black, rounded line drawings on a white background reminiscent of pedestrian signage iconography you might already be used to (Base has some familiarity with designing for public spaces—the firm designed the wayfinding in JFK terminal 4).
 “It will help others get back in an orderly fashion,” Bailey says.
 “People want to avoid a guessing game and feel safe coming back [to work].”

-Clear messaging is going to be crucial for companies both big and small, according to Bret Sanford-Chung, VP, CMO, and executive partner at marketing and analytics firm Forrester.
+Clear messaging is going to be crucial for companies both big and small, according to Bret Sanford-Chung, VP and CMO executive partner at marketing and analytics firm Forrester.
+Sanford-Chung is also a founding faculty member in the Masters in Branding program at the School of Visual Arts.
 “Protection and keeping customers safe are a piece of what customers are going to start to look at.
 It’s a piece of the larger discussion around, ‘Does this brand have my interest in heart?'”
 Sanford-Chung says.
 “People want to do business with brands that share their values.”

 And hygiene theater—messaging around just how furiously businesses are scrubbing surfaces at their newly opened stores, even when surfaces are no longer believed to be the primary route of transmission—is not the way to do it.
 (Nor is it actually keeping people safe, as The Atlantic‘s Derek Thompson pointed out recently).
 That leaves many companies in the position of having to quickly and clearly inform customers about how to behave on their premises.

 “I absolutely do think there’s an opportunity for clarity of communication to enable clarity of action,” says Sanford-Chung.
 “The question is, unfortunately, the topic has become so goddamn politicized at this point that that becomes an issue.
 We understand that there’s a decentralized system, so we don’t have a federal public health system per se, and it’s leading to lots of things, including a politicization of the issue.”
-Because of that, companies that use signs such as these could face backlash in parts of the country that skew red, he suggests.
+Because of that, companies that use signs such as these could face backlash in parts of the country that skew red, she suggests.
 Clear visual communication obviously won’t solve all the problems related to politicization.
 But it’s a step in the right direction.
 And at this point, the United States needs all the help it can get.